MuhammadFaizan980/splash_screen_demo/README.md

 # splash_screen_demo

-A flutter splash screen chalenge for designing a splash screen purely in Dart
+A flutter splash screen challenge for designing a splash screen purely in Dart

 ## Getting Started